Frequently Asked Questions About Will In Texas

 As noted above, even if you do not own any substantial property, I would still recommend a Will for three reasons:

 - First, family members often react unpredictably to death, and lasting feuds have begun over possessions worth only a small amount.
-Many of these arguments could be stopped before they began if everyone could see a document where the deceased spelled out in writing exactly what they wanted done with their assets.
+Many of these arguments could be stopped before they began if everyone could see a document where the deceased spelled out in writing exactly what they wanted to be done with their assets.

 - Second, circumstances do change.
 You may have more at your death than you realize.
 For example, if you were to be killed in a car accident, then your estate could have a claim against the other driver which might be worth a substantial amount.
 Similarly, at some point later, you could inherit funds, win the lottery, or purchase a small recreational property—all of which will increase your estate’s value.
 Thus, there are many reasons why heirs end up having to go to probate court despite someone being sure they did not need a Will.